The 7 Best Ice Cream Shops in Edinburgh!

-Scottish summer is famous for being unpredictable and often short-lived so when the sun does show its face the whole country heads outdoors to celebrate!
-We can’t think of a better way to celebrate than indulging in a delicious ice cream or a refreshing sorbet in the sunshine?
-We’ve selected a couple of our favourites so you’ll know exactly where to head the next sunny day we get – which hopefully won’t be too long!
-Also, don’t think we’ve forgotten about you vegans out there, we’ve included a few delicious vegan options too.
+Scottish summer is famous for being unpredictable and often short-lived so when the sun does show its face, the whole country heads outdoors!
+We can’t think of a better way to celebrate the sunshine than indulging in some delicious ice cream or refreshing sorbet in the sunshine.

 1. Mary’s Milk Bar